sy-sunmoon/share_test/README.md

 # Review Generator

 ## Key-words Based Review Generator
-The model learns to transfer a negative sentiment review into a positive one without any parallel data.
+The model aims to generate fluent and reasonable reviews based on the input keywords describing the product.

 ***************************************************************

 ### Data Preprocess
-Before running the preprocess.py, your should provide the following files in the <code>data/source_data</code> folder:
+Before running the preprocess.py, your should provide the following files in the <code>data/source_data/</code> folder:

-<code>XX.src1</code> is the keyword file
+- <code>XX.src1</code> is the file of the input keywords.

-<code>XX.src2</code> is the concept file
+- <code>XX.src2</code> is the file of the concepts extracted from ConceptNet.

-<code>XX.tgt</code> is the review file
+- <code>XX.tgt</code> is the file of the output reviews.

+Run preprocess.py as following, and the preprocessed files are stored in the <code>data/save_data/</code> folder.
 ```bash
 python3 preprocess.py --load_data data/source_data/ --save_data data/save_data/
 ```